The answer to this question is simple – Yes, Diabetes can cause dry lips and dry mouth. It is more common in individuals with uncontrolled diabetes.

-Dry lips and mouth are a common occurrence in anyone’s life.
+Dry lips and dry mouth are common occurrences in anyone’s life.
 It is experienced by diabetics too.
 But the difference is that when a diabetic person shares it, it is often not just something common or ignorable; it is rather a very serious symptom that needs to be catered to with attention.

 It is easy to understand from the name that it is a condition where the mouth and lips feel dry and devoid of moisture.
 This can affect the individual.
 It is seen in both Type 1 and Type 2 diabetic patients.

 This is a problem that can also lead to other serious dysfunctions.
 Therefore, it must not be ignored.

 A high blood sugar level in the body due to uncontrolled diabetic levels is often the cause behind a dry mouth and dry lips.
 This condition is termed – Xerostomia.

 This is a very uncomfortable feeling.
 This symptom is often accompanied by other signs such as:

 - A Rough feeling inside the mouth

 - Painful gums

 Now, we just had a look at what Dry lips in diabetes are.
 But what is the reason behind this?
 Let us find out.